matteodem/starthacking/README.md

 # StartHacking

-This WIP uses Meteor and the [Boilerplate Project](https://github.com/matteodem/meteor-boilerplate).
+Deployed on http://starthacking.meteor.com/ and created with the [Boilerplate](https://github.com/matteodem/meteor-boilerplate)